Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/The Meta Game/Meta Game.md

 ## Place in the Lionsberg System

-Whereas the Lionsberg | [[Meta Project]] was designed to be a more rigorous and technical view of the total program of action required to solve the grand challenges and accompish the global goals...
+Whereas the Lionsberg | [[Meta Project]] was designed to be a more rigorous and technical view of the total program of action required to solve the grand challenges and accomplish the global goals...

 ...the [[Meta Game]] is intended as an accessible entry point for any child, family, or playful adult.
 It helps solve the core requirement that the platforms and infrastructure of the New World reach out and are accessible to every being on earth, without exception, regardles of their background of current [[State of Being]].